What is a Sound?

 Mountain Biking is a fabulous way of experiencing the track.
 It’s the longest piece of single track in the country and involves some steep grunts where you’ll just have to get off and push, plus some sensational downhills, and of course, views over the Sounds.
 Once again, water taxis make life easy by transporting your bags, and will also cart you and your bike to the track’s start at Ship’s Cove.
 NOTE: due to the high number of walkers on the track, biking is not possible from December 1st to February 28th (apart from final section from Camp Bay to Anakiwa).
 Biking the track is not suitable for complete beginners or younger children.
 We would recommend that children be over 12 and with some experience of off-road biking.
 The easiest section is Mistletoe Bay to Anakiwa.

 Havelock - Greenshell mussel capital of the world, gateway to the Kenepuru and Pelorus Sounds of Marlborough, home of the legendary trophy snapper, and the pathway to the amazing bush clad Nydia Track.
 Havelock is centrally situated between Nelson, Blenheim and Picton – once a thriving goldmining town, nowadays it thrives on goodies from the sea.
-Stop off and experience the famous Mussel Pot (formerly known as Mussel Boys) and check out the giant rooftop mussel display!
 Also arts and crafts, cafes and restaurants are on offer in this tiny seaside town.

 Blenheim - Marlborough's largest town, situated half an hour’s driving south of Picton.
 It’s an excellent base for exploring the surrounding area with activities including water-based sports, hiking, horse trekking, mountain biking, road biking, wine tasting and skiing.